What is Data Strategy?

 It sounds simple, but 41% of line-of-business leaders say their data strategy has only partial or no alignment with business objectives, according to our State of Data and Analytics Report.
 This disconnect works against any effort to build a data-driven organisation.

-To start your data strategy on the right footing, you’ll need to understand your organisation's overall goals and objectives.
-And as a best practice, start with lines of business that directly interact with customers, such as sales, customer, marketing and commerce–as those are areas that impact your organisation’s success the most.
+To start on the right footing, you’ll need to understand your organisation's overall goals and objectives.
+And as a best practice, start with lines of business that directly interact with customers, such as sales, customer service, marketing, and commerce–as those are areas that impact your organisation’s success the most.
 For example, if your business objective is to boost sales by 10% year over year, your data goal may be to create more targeted offers based on customer engagement across all your ecommerce and social channels.

-Is your data architecture able to support the evolving needs of your organisation, and your business goals?
+Is your data architecture able to support your organisation's evolving needs and business goals?
 Does it have the capacity to scale, store, unify, and analyse your growing data assets?
 By assessing the current state of your data ecosystem and identifying gaps, you can clarify what data platform investments need to be made to support your long-term business needs.

-Create a roadmap for data strategy implementation and—and follow up.
+Create a roadmap for data strategy implementation and follow-up

 Your data strategy will be unique to your organisation and the priorities you are focused on.
 But by following these steps, you’ll be able to begin the process and start to see the synergy that happens when your data and your business are working in support of one another.

-Just like steel, reinforced concrete, and glass are required to form the structure of a building, your data strategy also requires specific components for strength and resiliency.
-As we discussed above, it’s essential to begin with business alignment—ensuring that your data strategy is directly tied to your business’ goals and objectives.
-You’ll also need clear KPIs that provide you with the information you need to measure success, and to identify any areas where your processes can be improved.
+Just like for any important infrastructure project—say, laying down a high-speed rail line or setting up a smart city—your data strategy also requires specific components for strength and resiliency.
+As we discussed above, it’s essential to begin with business alignment—ensuring that your data strategy is directly tied to your business’s goals and objectives.
+You’ll also need clear KPIs that provide you with the information you need to measure success and to identify any areas where your processes can be improved.

-Data compliance: Compliance policies require everyone to follow legal, industry, and internal requirements, to mitigate the risk of potentially serious data breaches and penalties.
-Examples of data compliance regulations include the General Data Protection Regulation (GDPR) and the Health Insurance Portability and Accountability Act (HIPPA).
+Data compliance: Compliance policies require everyone to follow legal, industry, and internal requirements to mitigate the risk of potentially serious data breaches and penalties.
+Your data has to comply with the Digital Personal Data Protection Act (DPDP Act) for your operations and customer interactions in India.
+In addition, if they are related to your activities, you may need to look at RBI guidelines for payments data and TRAI rules for telecom data.
+If you have a presence abroad, compliance with regulations such as the General Data Protection Regulation (GDPR) and the Health Insurance Portability and Accountability Act (HIPAA) needs to be kept in mind.

 You can take a centralised or decentralised approach when it comes to data strategy.
 There are advantages and disadvantages for each, and understanding the differences between the two will help you determine which way to go.